near/threshold-signatures/README.md

 # Threshold Signing
-This repository offers a cryptographic implementation of **threshold ECDSA** and **threshold EdDSA**.
-The implementation has undergone professional <ins>audit</ins> and supports arbitrary numbers of signing parties and thresholds.
+This repository offers cryptographic implementations of **threshold ECDSA** and **threshold EdDSA**.
+Previous to [PR#15](https://github.com/near/threshold-signatures/pull/15) The implementation had undergone professional <ins>audit</ins>.

-The former implementation is imported from the [Cait-Sith](https://github.com/cronokirby/cait-sith) library and amended to meet our industrial needs.
+The ECDSA code implements an OT-based threshold protocol and a Secret-Sharing based one.
+The former is originally imported from the [Cait-Sith](https://github.com/cronokirby/cait-sith) library and amended to meet our industrial needs.
 This includes modifying parts of the code to improve the performance, augment the security, and generalize functions' syntax.
+The latter however is implemented from scratch and follows \[[DJNPØ](https://eprint.iacr.org/2020/501)\]

-The latter implementation is mainly a wrapper of the [Frost](https://github.com/ZcashFoundation/frost) signing functions instantiated with Curve25519.
+The EdDSA implementation is mainly a wrapper of the [Frost](https://github.com/ZcashFoundation/frost) signing functions instantiated with Curve25519.

 # Code organization